vladdoster/hubspot_oauth2_with_flask/README.md

 Please open an issue or contact me directly: `mvdoster@gmail.com`

-If this helped you, leave a 🌟!
+If this helped you, leave a 🌟 so others see it!